 Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
 Credible allows you to compare multiple real quotes, all in one place for free.

 Once you have some legitimate offers, you show those offers to your existing bank to try and get them to give you a better offer.
+Personally, I like the 15-year mortgage the best.
+It is averaging BELOW the 5/1 ARM, which is not normal.
+Take advantage!

 Getting the best mortgage rate is all about pitting lenders against each other.
 Good luck and happy savings!